-It’s annoying, especially when some studies say that over-the-counter cough syrups aren’t always effective at combating symptoms and treating the underlying problem.
-That said, there are some great options for relieving coughs, and several of them include essential oils.
+It's annoying, especially when some studies suggest that over-the-counter cough syrups aren't always effective at combating symptoms and treating the underlying problem.
+That said, there are some excellent options for cough relief, and several of them include essential oils.

 They're great tools to have around when that annoying cough hits.